RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	![screenshot](paint-center-icon.png)

 + You should notice that a crosshair appears on the costume.
-You can now click just below the tip of the pen, to set this point as the costume center.
+You can now click just below the tip of the pen, to set this point as the costume centre.

 	![screenshot](paint-pen-center.png)